The Trans-Siberian Railway (Rossiya 001/002)

 Ensuite: No

-Meals: Hot meal, bedding, wash kit and towels included
+Meals: Hot meal, bedding, wash kit, slippers and welcome tea service

 Ensuite: No